OppaAI/AGi-Test/README.md

 ## Overview

 AGi-Test is a testbed for the Amazing GRACE infrastructure, supporting the development and validation of advanced AI agent capabilities.
-The project is part of the OppaAI ecosystem and acts as a sandbox for experimenting with adaptive, reasoning, and generative AI technologies.
+The project is part of the OppaAI ecosystem and acts as a sandbox for testing new features and functionalities.

 - **Purpose:**
   To enable rapid prototyping and evaluation of new features for the Amazing GRACE cognitive engine, focusing on agent communication, reasoning, and interaction.